abourdon/shprofile/README.md

 # Terminal session bootstrap

-A simple executable to bootstrap your Linux Terminal session.
+A simple executable to bootstrap your Linux terminal session.

 ![demo.gif](./resources/demo.gif)

 ## Why?

-Because we all have our own way of managing our Terminal session opening by:
+Because we all have our own way of managing our terminal session opening by:
 - Setting the `PATH` variable
 - Setting the proxy
 - Adding aliases
 - Writing a configuration file for a particular command (e.g. [vim](https://www.vim.org/)'s `.vimrc`, [screen](https://www.gnu.org/software/screen/)'s `.screenrc`)
 - Applying a mandatory initialization process for a particular command line (e.g. for [jenv](http://www.jenv.be/), [nvm](https://github.com/creationix/nvm) or [rbenv](https://github.com/rbenv/rbenv))
-- Managing several "Terminal session profiles"
+- Managing several terminal session profiles
-- ... and so on
+- ... _and so on_

 ## How?

+The [terminal-session-bootstrap](https://github.com/abourdon/terminal-session-bootstrap) project then tries to define a common way to set your terminal session opening, regardless of your shell type.

 Terminal session bootstrap is done by using:
 - The `session-bootstrap.sh` file
 - The `session-bootstrap/` directory

-Any `session-bootstrap/`'s files are then executed by the `session-bootstrap.sh` within the current Terminal session.
+Any `session-bootstrap/`'s files are then executed by the `session-bootstrap.sh` within the current terminal session.

 ### Available features

-- Bootstrap the Terminal session
+- **Bootstrap the terminal session**
-- Apply the lexicographically order when discovering bootstrap script files
+- Apply the **lexicographically order** when discovering bootstrap script files
-- Define the bootstrap script directory to use to manage several "Terminal session profiles"
+- Define the bootstrap script directory to use to **manage several terminal session profiles**

 ### Installation

+#### Download it

 ```bash
 $ curl -o $HOME/.session-bootstrap.sh https://raw.githubusercontent.com/abourdon/terminal-session-bootstrap/master/session-bootstrap.sh
 $ mkdir -p $HOME/.session-bootstrap
 ```

+#### Enable it

-Now we want to execute the `session-bootstrap.sh` at any Terminal session opening.
-Depending on your Shell, this installation can be done differently.
+Now we want to execute the `session-bootstrap.sh` at any terminal session opening.
+Depending on your shell, this installation can be done differently.

-#### Bash
+##### Bash

 ```bash
 $ echo 'source $HOME/.session-bootstrap.sh' >> $HOME/.bashrc
 ```

-#### Zsh
+##### Zsh

 ```bash
 $ echo 'source $HOME/.session-bootstrap.sh' >> $HOME/.zshrc